-The Investment-Readiness Thermometer, illustrated full-size below, is a simple way to share a common understanding between concept development teams and executives who hold investment decision-making power.
+The Investment-Readiness Thermometer is a simple way to share a common understanding between concept development teams and executives who hold investment decision-making power.
 Using the thermometer compresses the time for commercialization and reduces early stage risks for B2B product concepts.
 At a glance, the thermometer delivers formal data-driven metrics for all of a firm’s investment decision-makers.

 The thermometer is a key tool of the Lean LaunchPad method used by the National Science Foundation’s Innovation-Corps program.
 In 2013, compared with a control group, 60% of the I-Corps’ new product concept startups received further NSF SBIR funds while only 18% of the control group received further investment.